Cheddar (TV channel): Operating

 Cheddar began streaming on April 11, 2016, on Facebook Live with one hour of programming at 9:30 am.
 Cheddar initially streamed all videos for free, but in May 2016, the company launched a subscription video-on-demand service.
 Smaller clips continue to be released, but full-length videos are exclusive to subscribers.
 On May 23, 2016, SirusXM began carrying Cheddar.

 Cheddar raised $10 million in funding on September 6, 2016, all of which was an equity deal from Lightspeed Venture Partners, Comcast Ventures, and Ribbit Capital.
 Cheddar used the investments to increase programming and set up a new studio in Santa Monica, California, becoming the company's fifth studio.

 The channel teamed with Bustle to launch its afternoon show Extra Sharp on May 18, 2016.
 Melissa Rosenthal, a former BuzzFeed executive, was hired in May 2016 as creative development and partnership executive.
 Five half-hour shows (Wheels - automobiles, Points on Point - smart spending, Your Future Home - real estate, Your Cheddar - personal finance, and Cheddar Trading - roundtable discussion on trading) were developed by November 2016, when they were shopped to find underwriting.
 In September 2016, Twitter made a deal with Cheddar to broadcast its daily coverage, with the stated purpose of giving the Twitter community a platform to watch and discuss the news live.

 In January 2017, Vanity Fairs Hive business news and Condé Nast Entertainment partnered with Cheddar to create a live weekly series called VF Hive on Cheddar.
 Graydon Carter, a Vanity Fair editor, called the series a "representation of how people are consuming more voraciously than ever."

-Propagate Content in March 2017 partnered with Cheddar to produce a weekly 45-minute show for international markets.
+In March 2017, Propagate Content partnered with Cheddar to produce a weekly 45-minute show for international markets.
 Propagate also became Cheddar's international sales representative.
-The company purchased StockStream, a Twitch hosted crowd-sourcing investment decision website, from the creator Mike Roberts in July 2017.
+The company purchased StockStream, a Twitch-hosted crowdsourcing investment decision website, from the creator Mike Roberts in July 2017.
 Also in 2017, Cheddar purchased Need2Know newsletter.

 On August 5, 2017, Cheddar opened its second New York studio at the Flatiron Building in Manhattan.
 The Flatiron studio was built for its Cheddar Life series.